Psalm 133/Diagrams

 Note for v.
 1

 v.
 1b – In contrast to the use of in v.
 2,[10] it refers here to the "state in which events are well-performed, morally and ethically correct, and beneficial to others."[11]
-The word (“delightful”) refers to “conditions and circumstances that have qualities that inspire appreciation.”[12]
+The word (“right”) refers to “conditions and circumstances that have qualities that inspire appreciation.”[12]
 This word often appears in parallel to the word (“good”) such as in Ps 147:1; Gen 49:15; and Job 36:11.

 Note for v.
 1